17. DPDK Test Suite

 17.5.1.
 Configuring DTS

-DTS configuration is split into nodes and test runs and build targets within test runs, and follows a defined schema as described in Configuration Schema.
+DTS configuration is split into nodes and test runs, and must respect the model definitions as documented in the DTS API docs under the config page.
+The root of the configuration is represented by the Configuration model.
 By default, DTS will try to use the dts/conf.yaml config file, which is a template that illustrates what can be configured in DTS.

 The user must have administrator privileges which don’t require password authentication.